wegfawefgawefg/perfectplaylist/README.md

 ## If You Cant Grok/Into Leiningen

-a free as in freedom jar is available in the jars folder
+check the releases tab for free as in freedom jar

 ## License